mao1001/todoer/README.md

     - Use [FragmentTransactions](http://developer.android.com/guide/components/fragments.html#Transactions) to change what fragments are displayed.

-    - The user should be able to use the [_up navigation_](http://developer.android.com/training/implementing-navigation/temporal.html#back-fragments) (either clicking the "back" button or using a back icon in the [ActionBar](http://developer.android.com/guide/topics/ui/actionbar.html)) to return to the "master and add" fragment layout.
+    - The user should be able to use the [_up navigation_](http://developer.android.com/training/implementing-navigation/temporal.html#back-fragments) (either clicking the "back" button or using a back icon in the [ActionBar](http://developer.android.com/guide/topics/ui/actionbar.html)) to return to the previous fragment layout (e.g., "master and add" from when the app starts).

 - From any screen, the user should be able to select an item from the [options menu](http://developer.android.com/guide/topics/ui/menus.html#options-menu) (e.g., "Add Task") to view the "add" view in the _right pane_ (the _left pane_ should remain the same).